lgss/service-design-manual/service-manual/user-centred-design/resources/header-footer.md

 Remember:

-* always link the GOV.UK logotype back to the GOV.UK home page
+* always link the LGSS logotype back to the LGSS home page
 * set the coloured bar width to be the same as the content area.
 The default is 960px at full width
 * the coloured bar is always $govuk-blue (#005ea5)